 ASCII ESC O (alpha O)

-Hex 1B 4F

-Dec 27 79
+Hex 1B 4F Dec 27 79

 Purpose Resets bottom margin to zero.

-ASCII ESC S n Hex 1B 53 n Dec 27 83 n Purpose Selects superscript or subscript printing. where: $n = 0$ to enable superscript printing (hex 00 or hex 30) n = 1 to enable subscript printing (hex 01 or hex 31) Discussio Superscript and subscript characters print at the same size as the current font.
+ASCII ESC S n

+Hex 1B 53 n

+Dec 27 83 n

+where: n = 0 to enable superscript printing (hex 00 or hex 30)

+n = 1 to enable subscript printing (hex 01 or hex 31)

+Discussion Superscript and subscript characters print at the same size as the current font.
 They are shifted up or down one half of a line.
 When the super/subscript control code is received, all characters will be superscript or subscript until reset by the super/subscript reset control code or printer reset.
 Emphasized print is ignored in the super/subscript print mode.

-Both superscript and subscript characters can be printed in the same character column using the Backspace (BS) control code (page 158). pri or ution should be used when combining Superscript or Subscript nting with other print attributes such as Elongated (Double High), small line spacing; overlapping lines may occur.
-Characters with ferent horizontal or vertical dot densities will not overlap.
+Both superscript and subscript characters can be printed in the same character column using the Backspace (BS) control code (page 129).

+NOTE: Caution should be used when combining Superscript or Subscript printing with other print attributes such as Elongated (Double High), or small line spacing; overlapping lines may occur.
+Characters with different horizontal or vertical dot densities will not overlap.

 Example The following sample program illustrates superscript/subscript printing.

-CONTR A 2 +B 2 = OL CODE ESC S O SELECTS ^{SUPERSCRIPT} CONTR 31 HEX=+ CONTR OL CODE ESC S 1 SELECTS {SUBSCRIPT} Superso cript/Subscript Printing Reset ASCII ESC T Hex 1B 54
+$A^2 + B^2 = C^2$

+CONTROL CODE ESC S 1 SELECTSSURSCRIPT

+31.HEX=49DEC

+CONTROL CODE ESC T CANCELS

+Superscript/Subscript Printing Reset

+ASCII ESC T

-Dec 27 84 Purpose Resets superscript and subscript printing as set by ESC S.
+Purpose Resets superscript and subscript printing as set by ESC S.

-ASCII ESC };
+ASCII ESC | };

-Hex 1B 7C 7D 3B

-Dec 27 124 125 59
+Hex 1B 7C 7D 3B Dec 27 124 125 59

 Purpose Control code sequence used to introduce the super-set commands.

-Discussion The "I" in the command string is the pipe symbol.

 Comment Super-set commands affect the LinePrinter Plus emulation as a whole regardless of the printer protocol currently active.
 The commands are sent through the host in the input data stream, and enact the following features:

-Select a printer protocol
+- Select a printer protocol

-Choose character sets
+- Choose character sets

-• On a sife share star and sin a

 - Specify character spacing

 - Specify line spacing

 - Choose barcode formats

-Refer to Chapter 7 for further information.
+- Refer to Chapter 7 for further information.

-ASCII ESC - n Hex 1B 2D n Dec 27 45 n Purpose Enables or disables automatic underlining of all characters. where: n = 0 to disable automatic underlining (hex 00 or hex 30) n = 1 to enable automatic underlining (hex 01 or hex 31) Discussion When automatic underline is enabled, all characters, including spaces, will be underlined until disabled.
-Example The followir and underlin ng sample program illustrates automatic underlining ning reset.
-Control code ESC -1 enables automatic underlining.
-Control code ESC -O disables automatic underlining.
+ASCIIESC -nHex1B 2D nDec27 45 n

+Purpose Enables or disables automatic underlining of all characters. where: n = 0 to disable automatic underlining (hex 00 or hex 30) n = 1 to enable automatic underlining (hex 01 or hex 31)

+Discussion When automatic underline is enabled, all characters, including spaces, will be underlined until disabled.

+Example The following sample program illustrates automatic underlining and underlining reset.